Sell Your Collectables

 All bar a handful of genuine Lowry prints are ‘blind stamped’ into the paper typically by the Fine Art Trade Guild - the trade association founded in 1847 to monitor standards in print publishing in fine art.
 This impressed stamp appears as a rectangular box containing an image of a gentleman, accompanied by three letters.
 These three letters can be decoded via the FATG website to decipher the print’s edition number.
 For prints signed by Lowry, the blind stamp is usually placed in the bottom left corner; for unsigned prints, it’s typically centred.

-It is worth noting, though, that some prints, such as 'An Industrial Town' (illustrated below) and 'St Luke’s Church' are numbered in pencil rather than bearing a FATG blind stamp.
+It is worth noting, though, that some prints, such as 'An Industrial Town' (illustrated below), 'On the Sands' and 'St Luke’s Church' are numbered in pencil rather than bearing a FATG blind stamp.

-Every limited edition print will either have a FATG blind stamp or a pencilled edition number, bar one notable exception: the 'Mill Scene', published by The Observer in 1972 and released in an edition of 750.
-This particular print does not possess a FATG blind stamp or an inscribed edition number.
+Every limited edition print will either have a FATG blind stamp or a pencilled edition number, bar a few notable exceptions including the 'Mill Scene', published by The Observer in 1972 and released in an edition of 750, and 'Market Scene in a Northern Town', published by Patrick Seale Prints in 1973, also in a limited edition of 750.
+These prints do not possess a FATG blind stamp or an inscribed edition number.

 Lowry's Signature